obruchez/olivier-bruchez-name/data/markdown/bookstoread.md

 * Daniel Kahneman, ["Thinking, Fast and Slow"](https://en.wikipedia.org/wiki/Thinking,_Fast_and_Slow) (recommended by [@mistertricker](https://twitter.com/mistertricker))
 * Robert Levine, ["The Power of Persuasion: How We're Bought and Sold"](https://www.amazon.com/Power-Persuasion-Were-Bought-Sold-ebook/dp/B000QEOVG4/ref=mt_kindle) (recommended by [@willmacaskill](https://twitter.com/willmacaskill))
 * Barry Schwartz, ["The Paradox of Choice: Why More Is Less"](https://en.wikipedia.org/wiki/The_Paradox_of_Choice)
+* Carol Tavris & Elliot Aronson, ["Mistakes Were Made (But Not by Me): Why We Justify Foolish Beliefs, Bad Decisions, and Hurtful Acts"](https://www.amazon.com/Mistakes-Were-Made-But-Not/dp/0156033909) (recommended by [@PeterAttiamd](https://twitter.com/PeterAttiamd))

 ## Science